Lwin-Naing/User-Manual-English-/Environment Setting.md

 <br>
 <br>

-## Language switch
+## Switching Languages

-Re-Earth supports two languages at least, English and Japanese. now our development team has members from a wide variety of language backgrounds, we will work to support more languages in the future.
+Re-Earth currently supports two languages: English and Japanese.
+You can switch languages on the account settings page.

+Our development team includes members with diverse language backgrounds, and we are working to support more languages in the future.

 <br>